yafp/media-dupes/docs/NOTES.md

   * ffmpeg: make pull request to https://github.com/pietrop/ffmpeg-static-electron to update from ffmpeg 3.x to 4.x
     * 20191210 - Created pull request for ffmpeg 4.2.1
 * Progress for stream (non exec use): https://www.npmjs.com/package/progress-stream
+* youtube-dl flags:
+  * --socket-timeout    What is a good default value?
+120 ?
+  * --retries           What is a good default value ?
+9999 ?

 ### urls
 * youtube-dl: https://github.com/ytdl-org/youtube-dl